doronlevy6/basebot/README.md

 ### Bullboard

 We use Bull as one of the queues.
-To view it's messages you can access the bullboard at http://localhost:3005/from your browser.
+To view it's messages you can access the bullboard at http://localhost:3005/ from your browser.

+### Postres (PgUtil)

+In this project we use knex as the sql lib.
+When adding a new DB or migrating the DB, it's your job to create the tables and migrate stuff.
+On others projects we used TypeORM, in this project we don't.
+Make sure the DB is updated before merging your code!

 ## Troubleshooting